 No folding or tucking, just velcro.
 Doesn’t the baby in the picture look so happy and content all bundled up like a burrito?!

 I saw the Aden & Anais swaddle blankets on every registry checklist, but I didn’t actually find them as useful as others had.
-I didn’t use it as often for swaddling and it didn’t really double as a nursing cover – my daughter was way too wiggly once she started crawling!
+I didn’t use it as often for swaddling and it didn’t really double as a nursing cover for me – my daughter was way too wiggly and would often yank on it.

 Instead, I LOVED the Covered Goods nursing cover!!!
 It’s a nursing cover, car seat cover, grocery cart cover, and scarf all in one!
 Plus a mama of 4 created it when there wasn’t anything else on the market like it.

-Should you choose to breastfeed, these are a necessity in those first few months.
+Should you choose to breastfeed, Lansinoh Disposable Nursing Pads are a necessity in those first few months.
 I switched to the washable fabric kind once my milk supply stabilized, but the disposable kind were fabulous during the newborn days because you don’t have to do a load of laundry just to have clean breast pads.

 I used my changing table All.
 The.
 Time.